-WHEREAS, since May 15, 2020, and as of June 5, 2020, the Governor continued to provide guidance, under Emergency Order 40, that modified many of the restrictions on businesses, organizations, places of worship, and other places of commerce or gathering to allow them to transition to full re-opening while limiting the risk of multiplying the spread of COVID-19 in New Hampshire.
-The Governor anticipated continuing to ease restrictions as the status of COVID-19 in New Hampshire, the emerging science and medical understanding of COVID-19, and other data and information about COVID-19 permit; and
+WHEREAS, since May 15, 2020, and as of June 5, 2020, during the State of Emergency, the Governor continued to provide guidance, under Emergency Order 40, that modified many of the restrictions on businesses, places of worship, and other places of commerce or gathering to allow them to transition to full re-opening while limiting the risk of multiplying the spread of COVID-19 in New Hampshire.
+The Governor anticipates continuing to ease restrictions as the status of COVID-19 in New Hampshire, the emerging science and medical understanding of COVID-19, and other data and information about COVID-19 permit; and

-WHEREAS, on June 5, 2020, the Governor issued Executive Order 2020-10, an order extending the State of Emergency declared in Executive Order 2020-04, for an additional 21 days; and
+WHEREAS, on June 5, 2020, the Governor issued Executive Order 2020-10, an order extending the State of Emergency declared in Executive Order 2020-04 for an additional 21 days; and

-WHEREAS, since June 5, 2020, and as of June 26, 2020, the Governor continued to provide guidance, under Emergency Order, that transitioned from a Stay at Home Order to a Safer at Home Advisory, and that modified many of the restrictions on businesses, organizations, places of worship, and other places of commerce or gathering to allow them to continue to transition to full re-opening while limiting the risk of multiplying the spread of COVID-19 in New Hampshire.
-The Governor anticipated continuing to ease restrictions as the status of COVID-19 in New Hampshire, the emerging science and medical understanding of COVID-19, and other data and information about COVID-19 permit; and
+WHEREAS, since June 15, 2020, and as of June 26, 2020, during the State of Emergency, the Governor has continued to provide guidance, under Emergency Order 52, that transitioned from a Stay at Home Order to a Safer at Home Advisory, and that modified many of the restrictions on businesses, places of worship, and other places of commerce or gathering to allow them to continue to transition to full re-opening while limiting the risk of multiplying the spread of COVID-19 in New Hampshire.
+The Governor anticipates continuing to ease restrictions as the status of COVID-19 in New Hampshire, the emerging science and medical understanding of COVID-19, and other data and information about COVID-19 permit; and

-WHEREAS, on June 26, 2020, the Governor issued Executive Order 2020-14, an order extending the State of Emergency declared in Executive Order 2020-04, for an additional 21 days; and
+WHEREAS, on June 26, 2020, the Governor issued Executive Order 2020-14, an order extending the State of Emergency declared in Executive Order 2020-04 for an additional 21 days; and

-WHEREAS, since June 26, 2020, and as of July 17, 2020,, the Governor issued emergency orders that, among other things, (i) temporarily enhanced wages for certain employees of the New Hampshire Department of Natural and Cultural Resources who bear a heightened risk of exposure to and community transmission of COVID-19, (ii) terminated Emergency Order 3, thereby lifting restrictions on utility providers from disconnecting or discontinuing service for non-payment, and (iii) issued guidance to public K-12 schools regarding developing and implementing re-opening plans for the 2020-2021 school year; and
+WHEREAS, since June 26, 2020, and as of July 17, 2020, during the State of Emergency, the Governor issued emergency orders that (i) temporarily enhanced wages for certain employees of the New Hampshire Department of Natural and Cultural Resources who bear a heightened risk of exposure to and community transmission of COVID-19, (ii) terminated Emergency Order #3, thereby lifting restrictions on utility providers from disconnecting or discontinuing service for non-payment, and (iii) issued guidance to public K-12 schools regarding developing and implementing re-opening plans for the 2020-2021 school year; and